Moobell1212/README-generator/Examples/README.md

 hi

 ## License
-  This project is licensed under Apache 2.0 License.
+  This project is licensed under the Apache License 2.0 license.
 For more information visit [opensource.org](https://opensource.org/licenses/Apache-2.0)

 ## Contributing